HAPPYS1NGH/docs/docs/developer/tutorials/integrations/passport-magic-link-tutorial.md

     //highlight-end

     module.exports = router;
-    ```

 This route will process the form data from the login page and call the `'/login/mailchain/check'` route to send a Mailchain message to that user.

 Continuing within `auth.js`, add the route for `'/login/mailchain/check'`:

-    ```js
         	}),
     	function (req, res, next) {
     		res.redirect('/login/mailchain/check');